SnoozToolbox/SnoozDoc/dev_guide/explore_ex.rst

 and your own repository forked from ``snooz_package_template`` must be added to your VS Code workspace, see :ref:`run_snooz`.

 Make sure the example packages for tools (``ExampleToolsPackage``) and modules (``ExampleModulesPackage``) are added and activated in Snooz.
+See :ref:`manage_package` for more details.

 Once your environment is properly configured, you should find a new tool under the **Examples** menu in Snooz called **Signal Generator**.

-Tools : Try out the Signal Generator tool
+Explore the Signal Generator tool
 ==========================================

 The Signal Generator tool is a demo tool used to create a signal and export a preview as a PNG file.